2156-minm/rn-assignment2-ID-11025728/README.md

 Description:

-In this project, I modified the App.js file to change the background color to aqua, display the text "My name is DARKO JASMINE MAAME KONADU", increase the font size to 24, and make the name "Muheeb Nuaku" bold.
+In this project, I modified the App.js file to change the background color to aqua, display the text "My name is Darko Jasmine Maame Konadu", increase the font size to 24, and make the name "Darko Jasmine Maame Konadu" bold.

 Student ID: 11025728